xelis-project/xelis-blockchain/README.md

 - Maximum 9% of difficulty difference between Tips selected in the same block.
 - Side Blocks receive only 30% of block reward.
 - Block rewards (with fees) are added to account only when block is in stable height.
+- Supply is re-calculated each time the block is re-ordered because its based on topo order.

 ## Storage